mattrondel/mtg/README.md

 https://burmak.ru/mtg/

-* denotes mentioned by not an eligent designed premodern card
+* denotes mentioned by not an elegant designed premodern card

 mystic snake